ahmadpx1/mastering-github-basics/README.md

-# 🚀 Mastering Git & GitHub Commands
+# Mastering Git & GitHub Commands Basics

 A clear and visual guide that explains how Git and GitHub work — from setting up your local repository to pushing your project to the cloud.
 This documentation summarizes the most important commands and concepts for beginners and developers.

 ---

-## 🧭 1.
-Understanding Local and Remote Repositories
+##  1. Understanding Local and Remote Repositories

 ![Local vs Remote](images/local-vs-remote.png)